tinyplex/tinybase/site/guides/01_the_basics/7_importing_tinybase.md

 # Importing TinyBase

-This guide provides a quick aside about importing TinyBase into your application.
+This guide provides an aside about importing TinyBase into your application.

 ## The Simplest Imports